An ergodic control problem for many-server multiclass queueing systems with cross-trained servers: An Ergodic Control Problem for Controlled Diffusions

 Since $\bvnorm{\cdot}$ is strictly convex in $u$, we have $\Tilde{r}_\eps(x, \cdot)$ strictly convex on $\M(x)$ for every $x\in\Rd$.
 For $U\in\Uadm$, we define

 Therefore we have two value functions given by

-We have suppressed the dependency of $x$ from the value function as it is shown later that the value functions do not depend on $x$.
+We have suppressed the dependency of $x$ from the value function as it is shown below that the value functions do not depend on $x$.
 Our main result of this section is the following.

 \begin{theorem} There exist $V_\eps,\, V\in\calC^2(\Rd)$ satisfying the following Hamilton-Jacobi-Bellman (HJB) equations,

 such that \begin{enumerate} \item[(i)] for each $\eps\in(0, 1)$, there is a unique continuous selector of \eqref{eps-HJB} which is also optimal for $\varrho_\eps$; \item[(ii)] if a pair $(\bar{V}_\eps, \bar\varrho_\eps)\in\calC^2(\Rd)\cap\calC_{\mathrm{pol}}(\Rd)\times\R$ satisfies \eqref{eps-HJB} then we have $(\bar{V}_\eps, \bar\varrho_\eps)=({V}_\eps, \varrho_\eps)$; \item[(iii)] as $\eps\to 0$, $V_\eps\to V$ in $\Sobl^{2, p}(\Rd),\, p\geq 1$; \item[(iv)] every measurable selector of \eqref{HJB} is optimal for $\varrho_{*}$; \item[(v)] if a pair $(\bar{V}, \bar\varrho)\in\calC^2(\Rd)\cap\calC_{\mathrm{pol}}(\Rd)\times\R$ satisfies \eqref{HJB} then we have $(\bar{V}, \bar\varrho)=({V}, \varrho_{*})$. \end{enumerate} \end{theorem}